idoweinstein/vacuum/README.md

   ```
  * Other make targets:
  ```
- # Make simulator and algorithms and run them on houses in `examples` directory:
+ # Make simulator and algorithms and run them with houses in `examples` directory:
  make run

  # Make just the first algorithm